premAI-io/state-of-open-source-ai/index.md

 As a data scientist/developer with a 9 to 5 job, it's difficult to keep track of all the innovations.
 There's been enormous progress in the field in the last year.

 The guide covers all the most important categories in the Open Source AI space, from model evaluations to deployment.
-It includes a [glossary](glossary) for you to quickly check definitions of new frameworks & tools.
+It includes a [](glossary) for you to quickly check definitions of new frameworks & tools.

 A quick TL;DR overview is included at the top of each section.
 We outline the pros/cons and general context/background for each topic.
 Then we dive a bit deeper.
 Examples include data models were trained on, and deployment implementations.